MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 3. Search **Google** from the search box.

 4. In the search results select **Google Analytics**.
-Note the lock icon and the "Request approval" button.
+Note the lock icon and the "Request " button.

 5. In the left-hand navigation pane, select **Teams**, go to the **General** channel of the **Sales** team.

 6. Select the **files** tab and select **+ Add cloud storage** in the navigation pane below.

 	**Note**: You can reload the tab or select … if you didn’t see the option.
+This option is only for classic Teams.

+   - For the new lient version of Teams, do the following:
+      	- Select the **files** tab
+      	- Select the **Share** icon
+      	- Select **Copy link**

-7. Notice that you only see SharePoint and Box as options, the cloud file storage settings in Teams settings worked as expected.
+8. Notice that you only see SharePoint and Box as options, the cloud file storage settings in Teams settings worked as expected.

-8. Sign out of Teams and close all open windows.
+9. Sign out of Teams and close all open windows.

 END OF LAB